-Our expenditures on current and future clinical development programs, particularly our CAP-1002 and CAP-2003 programs, are expected to be substantial and to increase in relation to our available capital resources.
-However, these planned expenditures are subject to many uncertainties, including the results of clinical trials and whether we develop any of our product candidates independently or with a partner.
-As a result, we cannot predict with any significant degree of certainty the amount of time which will be required to complete our clinical trials, the costs of completing research and development projects or whether, when and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
+Our expenditures on current and future clinical development programs, particularly our CAP-1002 and CAP-2003 programs cannot be predicted with any significant degree of certainty as they are dependent on the results of our current trials and our ability to secure additional funding.
+Further, we cannot predict with any significant degree of certainty the amount of time which will be required to complete our clinical trials, the costs of completing research and development projects or whether, when and to what extent we will generate revenues from the commercialization and sale of any of our product candidates.
 The duration and cost of clinical trials may vary significantly over the life of a project as a result of unanticipated events arising during manufacturing and clinical development and as a result of a variety of other factors, including:

-- · the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - · the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - · the costs of manufacturing our product candidates; and - the costs, requirements and timing of, and the ability to secure, regulatory approvals.
+- the number of trials and studies in a clinical program; - the number of patients who participate in the trials; - the number of sites included in the trials; - the rates of patient recruitment and enrollment; - the duration of patient treatment and follow-up; - the costs of manufacturing our product candidates; and - · the costs, requirements and timing of, and the ability to secure, regulatory approvals.